Trisno

 Trisno Ishak (18 July 1978), known professionally as Trisno, is a singer and teacher from Singapore.
 In 2000, he was the lead singer of Urban Xchange, which evolved to Parking Lot Pimp.
-He has performed alongside Stacy Orrico, Jamie Cullum, Jay Sean, Missy Higgins and Ben and Joey of The Click Five.
+He has performed alongside Stacie Orrico, Jamie Cullum, Jay Sean, Missy Higgins and Ben and Joey of The Click Five.
 He collaborated with John Lennon, Brian McKnight, Mr. Cheeks from The Lost Boyz, Malaysian hip-hop duo Too Phat, Malaysian singer Camelia, Singaporean rapper Sheikh Haikel, and Taiwanese pop singer Evonne.
 With his sizzling buttery voice, Trisno has captivated local and international audience.
 Coupled along with his versatility in music and adept talent at working the crowd, he is described as "the guy who was born to be a performer".

 Early years

 Trisno was born into a musically inclined background.
 His mother, Dahlia Ahmad, was a recording artist at EMI.
 Dahlia's sister and brother, Hamidah Ahmad and Eddie Ahmad, were also recording artists and recorded a duet titled Mawarku (translated in English as My Rose), which was a major hit in the 1970s.
 This song has been popularised by Siti Nurhaliza and group 2 by 2 from Malaysia.
 Early on in his life, Trisno was exposed to the musical world.
 His mother brought him to her jazz performances across the region when his father, Ishak Ahmad, was often overseas.
 Backstage, Trisno would never fail to catch a glimpse of his mother singing and performing in front of the masses.
 From then on, his musical journey began.
 Growing up, Trisno listened to music from genres ranging from jazz to Motown to Latin.
 His early influences include Spyro Gyra (jazz), Shakatak (jazz-funk), Frank Sinatra (vocal jazz) and Julio Iglesias (Latin).
 Mostly disguised as a toilet singer, his talent was only first spotted at the age of 14.
 His stepfather, Redwan Ali, exposed him to musicians such as David Sanborn, Miles Davis, Chick Corea and Herbie Hancock.
 Trisno learnt the importance of music from educational perspective such as music notation, song composition and studio works.
 Trisno continued learning music and has become adept at piano, acoustic guitar, bass guitar and electric guitar.
 He obtained 8th grade in bass guitar at Yamaha Music School.